-The need for an animal behavior expert is certainly warranted in some dog bite lawsuits.
-Nonetheless, some California attorneys – perhaps because of costs or because of uncertainty about how an animal behavior expert might help their case – remain uncertain of how a California animal behavior expert might help their case.
+The need for the services of a dog bite expert witness is certainly warranted in some dog bite lawsuits.
+Nonetheless, some California attorneys – perhaps because of costs or because of uncertainty about how an animal behavior expert might help their case – remain uncertain of how the services of a dog bite expert witness might help their case.
 In this post, I will provide clarification about the beneficial role of retaining a behavioral expert in dog bite litigation.

 Given that I am a California animal behavior expert, with over 300+ dog bite expert assignments successfully completed, I am in a competent position to opine about this.
 Therefore in this post, I will discuss the kinds of assignments the dog bite attorney might delegate to an animal behavior expert in California.
 These assignments could apply to experts in other states as well, however.
 I choose California in part because I reside in California and because California has strict liability laws with regard to dog bites.